TsungLin716/2021-Big-Data-Final-Project/README.md

 ## How to run the project?
 You can follow the Readme.md in folder **part1** and **part2** to run the code.
 We suggest you start from **part1**

+## Result
+You can take a look at FinalReport.pdf